 Top 10 Applications for PCBs

 Printed circuit boards, or PCBs, are key components of electronic components.
 Most people use them every day without even thinking about it, and they are critical to a wide variety of industries.
-There are a massive number of applications for PCBs, but we'll cover 10 of the most common.
+There are a massive number of applications for PCBs, but we’ll cover 10 of the most common printed circuit board uses.

 PCBs are boards that connect electronic components.
 They’re an integral part of the electronics we use in our everyday lives across a wide range of industries.
 They are made of a non-conductive material and have lines, pads and other features etched from copper sheets that electrically connect the electronic components within a product.
 Components such as capacitors and resistors are also soldered onto some PCBs.

-Today, there are various types of PCBs.
+Today, the use of PCBs in electronics is widespread and there are various types of PCBs.
 They can be single-sided, double-sided or multilayer.
 They can be rigid, flexible or contain both rigid and flexible parts.

 Types of Assembly Processes

-There are two main methods used to attach components to PCBs — thru-hole and surface mount.
+There are two main methods used for PCB applications — thru-hole and surface mount.

 1. Thru-Hole Mounting